 A former college psychologist told me many students feel burdened that their mom or dad is lost with them leaving home.
 That can interfere with their launching.
 He said it is important to project the sense that you will be fine and have things that you are looking forward to.
 Understandably, we tend to think about our loss, but they are detaching as well – in a much bigger way.
 They don’t need to feel like they have to come home to take care of us.
 Consider welcoming your student home, but encouraging them to stay the first three weeks because that is the window when it is easiest to connect with other students.

 Many students struggle with separating.
 If your student does, they are not alone.
-Adjusting first semester is hard.
+Adjusting that first semester is hard.
 But, most are fine within a month or two.

 Also, don’t forget a white noise machine and/or earplugs for your student.
 Dorms can be noisy, particularly banging doors. — MaryAnn L.